 The result provides evidence that these fluctuations are reduced, which may explain why the dipolar structure is more ordered than in equilibrium, and why a ferroelectric state could be induced.
 The work by the Cavalleri group has been published in Nature Materials.

 Strontium titanate, SrTiO3, is a so-called quantum paraelectric.
 Unlike many of the ferroelectric materials, SrTiO3 lacks a macroscopic ferroelectric state.
-Yet, abundant experimental evidence shows that quantum fluctuations of the crystal lattice prevent the from developing.
+Yet, abundant experimental evidence shows that quantum fluctuations of the crystal lattice prevent the long-range order from developing.

 Surprisingly, in 2019 the Cavalleri group found that SrTiO3 transforms into a ferroelectric when certain vibrations of the crystal lattice are excited by intense pulses in the mid-infrared.
 The use of light to induce and control ferroelectricity at electronically inaccessible high frequencies can be envisioned as the key element of future high-speed memory applications.